 By Dorsey McConnell

 The Rt.
-Rev. Dorsey McConnell is the VIII Bishop of the Episcopal Diocese of Pittsburgh, Pennsylvania.
+Rev. Dorsey McConnell was the VIII Bishop of the Episcopal Diocese of Pittsburgh.